MarkHoeber/open-source-syllabus/source/projects.rst

 Class will guide you through the process of making a change to edX documentation.
 EdX will provide a list of changes we can select to do.

 You can choose to do something else.
 For example, you can submit an update to this syllabus.
 Need an idea?
-You can find an open source project that interests you and add it to the :ref:`Example Open Source Projects` page, or great a new history page for it.
+You can find an open source project that interests you and add it to the :ref:`Example Open Source Projects` page, or create a new history page for it.

 Students can work in pairs.